bandinopla/skill-assessments-quizzes/README.md

 ## <a id="imgs-extract"></a>:framed_picture: Getting the Images used in the quizzes

-When you start developing, make sure you have the latest copy of that submodule's repo and then run:
+When you start developing, make sure you have the latest copy of the data folder (`git pull --recurse-submodules`) and then run:

 ```
 yarn run import-images